About the Program

 Clinical Rotation Overview

-During the 8-week clinical rotation, you will spend time with the teams that care for cancer patients on either outpatient or inpatient clinical services.
+During the 8-week clinical rotation, you will spend time with the teams that care for cancer patients either in the hospital or a cancer clinic.

 You will be paired with an advisor who will facilitate your stay and direct you to the appropriate resources.
 The advisor will also serve as a mentor, offering career guidance during your rotation at Cleveland Clinic.